workingconcept/bugsnag-craft3/readme.md

 ## Production Use

 Only if you live dangerously.
-I'm getting my feet wet with Craft 3 and this is my first stab at the plugin—it will probably need some revision before it's safe for your Mars mission.
-Please submit an issue, pull request, or [send me an email](mailto:hello@workingconcept.com) if you've found room for improvement!
+I'm getting my feet wet with Craft 3 and this is my first plugin.
+(And it's not even a plugin, it's a Yii component that extends Craft's ErrorHandler.)
+This thing will probably need revision before it's safe for your Mars mission.
+I'll gladly accept issues, pull requests, and [emails](mailto:hello@workingconcept.com) if you've found room for improvement!